 Cashmere and linen, together.
 Sylph creates a fabric that we’ve never seen before.

-Read on, below, for ideas we have for patterns that make the most of Sylph’s unique, exquisite qualities.
+Read on, below, for more ideas for patterns that make the most of Sylph’s unique, exquisite qualities.

 Specs & Details